Skip to content

 Short answers, pulled from the story.

-The North Atlantic Treaty Organization began on the 4th of April 1949 when twelve nations signed the Washington Treaty.
-The original founding members included Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, the United Kingdom, and the United States.
+NATO was founded on the 4th of April 1949 with the signing of the North Atlantic Treaty.
+The 12 founding members were Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, the United Kingdom, and the United States.

 Up Next